Dunbar median real estate price is $211,917, which is less expensive than 87.4% of Virginia neighborhoods and 78.4% of all U.S. neighborhoods.

 Of particular note, 11.4% of the people in the Dunbar neighborhood currently reside in a correction facility, held due to punishment for a crime.

-In addition, the Dunbar neighborhood stands out for having an average per capita income lower than 96.6% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Dunbar neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.6% of the neighborhoods in America.
 Also of note, 61.5% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Did you know that the Dunbar neighborhood has more African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.0% of this neighborhood's residents have African ancestry.